 Scott Jenson has been doing user interface design and strategic planning for over 30 years.
 He worked at Apple on System 7, Newton, and the Apple Human Interface guidelines.
 He was UX director of Symbian, VP of product design for Cognima, managed mobile UX for Google and was a creative director at frog design in San Francisco.

-Scott returned to Google in November 2013 to lead the Physical Web project.
-He’s now working on future Android UX concepts.
+Scott returned to Google in 2013 to lead the Physical Web project and research future Android UX concepts.
 In 2021, Scott left Google to explore life outside.